How soon should my kitten be vaccinated?

 Similarly, vaccines cause the body to prepare for possible future attacks from disease-causing agents.
 Vaccines contain imitation invaders—antigens that look like organisms that cause disease but actually aren’t.
 These trigger the body’s immune system to react to the “enemy” agents, and thereby trains it how to respond when a real threat invades the body.

 Northeast Animal Hospital can help prepare your cat’s body to fight common (and not-so-common) diseases that are contagious and deadly.
+And we can do even more: A Cat Wellness Exam can help us care for the total health of your pet.
 Please come in, or call us, to learn more.

 What should I know about cat vaccinations?